pkardas/notes/books/refactoring.md

 SPLIT VARIABLE - Using a variable for two different things is very confusing for the reader.
 Any variable with more than one responsibility should be replaced with multiple variables, one for each responsibility.

-Exception: Collecting variables (eg. `i = i + 1`) - often used for calculating sums, string concatenation, writing to stream or adding to a collection - don't split it.
+Exception: Collecting variables (e.g. `i = i + 1`) - often used for calculating sums, string concatenation, writing to stream or adding to a collection - don't split it.

 RENAME FIELD - Data structures are the key to understand what is going in inside the system.
 It is essential to keep them clear.
-Rename fields in classes / records so they are easy to understand.
+Rename fields in classes / records, so they are easy to understand.

-REPLACE DERIVED VARIABLE WITH QUERY - One of biggest sources of problems in software is mutable data.
+REPLACE DERIVED VARIABLE WITH QUERY - One of the biggest sources of problems in software is mutable data.
 Data changes can often couple together parts of code in awkward ways, with changes in one part leading to knock-on effects that are hard to spot.
 Remove variables that can be easily calculated.
 A calculation often makes it clearer what the meaning of the data is, and it is being protected by from being corrupted when you fail to update the variable as the source data